Cryptographic Specifications of CryptPeer

 - manages

-K_segto CryptPeer via a local API; - applies segmentation policies (segment order, factors, attempt limits, context).
+K_segto CryptPeer via a restricted local API; - applies segmentation policies (order, factors, attempt limits, context).

-CryptPeer considers it as a black box presenting the properties of section 20.
-Internal implementation details fall under the international patent WO2018154258A1 of Freemindtronic (segmented key authentication system) and non-public internal technical documents.
+CryptPeer treats it as a black box providing the properties described in section 20.
+Internal implementation details fall under the international patent WO2018154258A1 of Freemindtronic and non-public internal technical documents.

 Reference: For more information on the reference patent implemented in CryptPeer, see the Segmented Key Patent page.